StarRocks/starrocks/docs/sql-reference/sql-functions/map-functions/cardinality.md

 ## Description

-Returns the number of elements in a MAP value, it is an alias of [map_size()](map_size.md).
+Returns the number of elements in a MAP value.

-From version 2.5, StarRocks supports querying complex data types MAP and STRUCT from data lakes.
 MAP is an unordered collection of key-value pairs, for example, `{"a":1, "b":2}`.
-One key-value pair constitutes one element, for example, `{"a":1, "b":2}` contains two elements.
+One key-value pair constitutes one element. `{"a":1, "b":2}` contains two elements.

-You can use external catalogs provided by StarRocks to query MAP and STRUCT data from Apache Hive™, Apache Hudi, and Apache Iceberg.
-You can only query data from ORC and Parquet files.
-For more information about how to use external catalogs to query external data sources, see [Overview of catalogs](../../../data_source/catalog/catalog_overview.md) and topics related to the required catalog type.
+This function is supported from v3.0 onwards.
+It is the alias of [map_size()](map_size.md).

 ## Syntax